btimofeev/UniPatcher/app/src/main/res/raw/faq.md

 The patch is distributed, and end users apply the patch to a copy of the original ROM, which produces a playable version of the hack.

-#### Why romhackers do not distribute modified games?
+#### Why ROM hackers do not distribute modified games?

 Hacks and translations are generally distributed as patches to reduce download size and avoid copyright issues.

 #### How to apply a patch to ROM?

-It's very simple: you must choose the ROM file and the patch, then tap on the red round button.
+You must choose the ROM file and the patch, then tap on the red round button.

 As a result, you get a patched ROM, which will be located in the same directory with the original ROM.